NikolaiRadke/Extension-Manager/README.md

 ## Installation

-You need the VSIX file *arduinoplus.vsix* in the same folder with the installer.
+You need the VSIX file **extension-manager-X.X.X.vsix** in the same folder with the installer.
 The installer will install the plugin in your home folder.

 #### Windows
 Run ``` install_arduinoplus_windows.bat ``` as administrator